 After either taking the free but infrequent funicular to the top of the hill or climbing the 194 steps, visitors are greeted by a large open area from which to view the train.
-Large trees and benches dot the landscape, while a large steam locomotive sits in one corner of the viewing area.
+Large trees and benches dot the landscape, while a large locomotive sits in one corner of the viewing area.

 While it’s usually possible to see and hear trains coming from the distance, each train is announced by a scanner that broadcasts the movements of the trains through the viewing area.

 At its height during World War II, as many as 250 trains would pass through the Horseshoe Curve each day.
 So important was the Horseshoe Curve to the American war effort that it was a target of Nazi saboteurs who landed in the US in 1942.

-The best time to visit if you want to see several trains in a short period of time, is the early afternoon.
-A sheet of paper with the approximate time of each train is available in the gift shop.
+The best time to visit if you want to see several trains in a short period of time is the early afternoon.
+A sheet of paper with the approximate time of each train and Horseshoe Curve hours of operation is available in the gift shop.